 A first body of coursework is internally set and marked and involves the construction of a portfolio that builds on existing skills, combining traditional art based image-making skills with digital image manipulation platforms.
 Typography, illustration and packaging are all themes central to the course.
 During a typical first year, three themed projects are completed.

 Phase 2: 7203C.
-Internally SET, Externally moderated Coursework Component.
+Internally SET, Externally moderated Coursework Component (60% of A Level)

 A personal investigation is initiated in the final months of the first year of study offering the opportunity for an in-depth investigation on a chosen theme agreed via negotiation between the individual student and the course team.
 This component of the course offers a real opportunity for the creation of an original Graphic Design portfolio and also requires an illustrated essay related to the theme of the project.